jadedeanrae/survey_planning_functions/README.md

 This code is used to define urban and rural areas for studies which require a definition.

 ## Current state
 Beware: this code is currently under development.
-Please email me (jade.rae@bnitm.de) if you find any bugs.
+For questions or comments email me (jade.rae@bnitm.de).